dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The below specification defines the syntax and (non-formal) semantics for ICRC-22 token transfer and approval requests.
 The specification takes the approaches of \[Bit1, Bit2, Nag17, WLGH19\] into consideration.
 Particularly, an authority-less URI format has been chosen following this prior art in the domain.

-Next, we show the structure of a request URI with the concrete parameters represented through `<>`-placeholders.
-Note that the URI does not contain an authority, but encodes the `network` and `contract_address` as part of the URI path, directly following the URI scheme.
+Next, we show the structure of an ICRC1 transfer request URI with the concrete arguments represented through `<>`-placeholders.
+Note that the URI does not contain an authority, but encodes the `network`, the `icrc22` standard specifier, and `canister_principal` as part of the URI path, directly following the URI scheme.
 ```
 icp:737ba355e855bd4b61279056603e0550:icrc22:<canister_principal>/icrc1_transfer?to=<to_account>&amount=<amount>&memo=<memo>
 ```